 Sauté: Bring Dutch Oven to medium-high heat.
-Add oil and swirl to coat the bottom of the pan.
-Add garlic and onions.
+Add 1 tablespoon extra virgin olive oil and swirl to coat the bottom of the pan.
+Add diced onion and 1 tablespoon garlic.
 Move around pan until garlic is fragrant and onions softens, about 1-2 minutes.

-Cook Chicken: Pour the broth in the pot and bring to a boil.
-Add chicken breasts.
+Cook Chicken: Pour 6 cups chicken broth in the pot and bring to a boil.
+Add 1 pound boneless, skinless chicken breasts.
 Cover and let chicken cook through, about 15 minutes.

 Prep Dumplings: While the chicken cooks, put the Dumpling Ingredients in a medium bowl and mix to combine.
 Set aside.